gonzalezreal/ReadingList/README.md

 `TGRBook` also implements `MTLJSONSerializing` and `MTLManagedObjectSerializing` to allow **JSON** and **Core Data** entity serialization respectively.
 ## The Web Service
 ReadingList book search functionality is built around the [iTunes Search Web Service](http://www.apple.com/itunes/affiliates/resources/documentation/itunes-store-web-service-search-api.html).
-`TGRBookCatalog` is an `OVCClient` subclass that implements the book search method.
+`TGRBookCatalog` is the `OVCClient` subclass that implements this functionality with a few lines of code.
 ## Other Goodies
 ReadingList uses some techniques and patterns that are worth mentioning:
 * `TGRBookSearchController` shows how to separate search UI functionality from the View Controller.